-As documented in Section 4.2.1.2 Existing Conditions, the project site is comprised of 11 parcels that are designated as "Urban and Built-Up Land" on maps prepared by the California Department of Conservation for San Mateo County.
+As documented in Section 4.2.1.2 Existing Conditions, the project site is designated as "Urban and Built-Up Land" on maps prepared by the California Department of Conservation for San Mateo County.
 Therefore, no Prime, Unique, or Farmland of Statewide Importance would be converted to non-agricultural use as a result of project implementation.